jeffreycwitt/pl339/docs/02-the-medium-is-the-message.md

 The person who says they are unaffected by ads is precisely the person who has been so thoroughly influenced by them that they no longer see them.

-But no longer consciously seeing adds is not the same thing as not being affected by them.
+But no longer consciously seeing ads is not the same thing as not being affected by them.
 The person who no longer "sees" them is the person who is absorbing their content at a deeper sub-conscious level.

 In contrast, it is those most unfamiliar with their presence that would be most alert to their jarring presence.